sloanahrens/devops-toolkit-tutorials/1-5-ci-circleci-aws.md

 You could use [Jenkins](https://jenkins.io/) instead of CircleCI, either [hosted](https://duckduckgo.com/?q=hosted+jenkins) or self-maintained, or any of countless other [CI tools](https://duckduckgo.com/?q=top+continuous+integration+tools).
 You could use [Azure](https://azure.microsoft.com/en-us/) or [Rackspace](https://www.rackspace.com/) instead of AWS.
 It would be a worthy exercise to pick some different providers and rebuild portions of this tutorial with those instead of my choices.

-Building anything real requires making some concrete choices.
-I made the choices that I believe are the most sensible defaults.
-But it means that to follow along you will have to commit to signing up for a few things.

 ### Warning: AWS costs $$$